MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ## SIEM agent connection

-To enable Cloud App Security to connect to your SIEM, add **outbound port 443** for the following IP addresses to your firewall's white list:
+To enable Cloud App Security to connect to your SIEM, add **outbound port 443** for the following IP addresses to your firewall's allow list:

 > [!div class="mx-tableFixed"]